 Pull and go.

-When the team reaches a door the number one man gives the order: "Pull
+When the team reaches a door Operator ❶ gives the order "pull

 and go".
-This is a signal that makes one operator steps out of the
+On this one operator steps out of the

-stack, move the the door and pull it open when number 1 signals “GO”,
+stack, moves to the the door, and pulls it open when operator ❶ signals

-by nodding his head 3 times.
-This could also be done by the first man, the
+by nodding his head three times.
+This could also be done by operator ❶,

-second man in the stack then becomes number one.
+second man in the stack then becomes operator ❶.

 Push and go.

-Experienced teams do this automatic with out any commands.
+Experienced teams do this automatically without any commands.